List of Farid Gabteni’s quotes

 The month of ramadân is that of the Qurân, the remembrance, the revision, the good deed and the abstention from evil, small and large alike.
 (Farid Gabteni)

 Adoption, after the Prophet, of the Hijri calendar had sententious political, theological and jurisprudential impacts.
 Insinuately, it has allowed and still allows traditionalists to falsely substantiate their ideologies, exegetically focusing on the Medina period instead of, and at the expense of the Mecca period.
-The Qurân states: “(…) Then do you assure (believe) by a part of the writing (book), and denigrate by a part? (…)” (chapter 2, verse 85).
+The Qurân states: « (…) Then do you assure (believe) by a part of the writing (book), and denigrate by a part? (…) » (chapter 2, verse 85).
 (Farid Gabteni)

-Many entrenched in multiple factions, mutually excommunicating one another, forsaking the original and universal Message of Islâm, interpreting the Qurân without drinking at its source because they have lost and forgotten the heart of the Qurân in favour of uncertain, debated and questionable traditions.
-And among people who dispute about God without knowledge or guidance or enlightening writing (Qurân / Chapter 22, verse 8).
+Many have retreated into multiple factions, mutually excommunicating one another, forsaking the original and universal Message of Islâm, and interpreting the Qurân without drinking at its source, for having lost and forgotten its heart, in favour of uncertain, debated, and debatable traditions.
+And among the people is he who disputes concerning God without knowledge or guidance, or an enlightening writing (Qurân / Chapter 22, verse 8).
 (Farid Gabteni)

 I am Muslim, I testify that there is no god except God, Unique, without associate.
 And I testify that Muhammad is His Servant and Envoy, namely that the Creance, the Religion with God is the Pacification, the Islâm, the submission to God in peace.
 I do not testify that Abû Bakr, ΣOmar, ΣUthmâne or ΣAlî are messengers of God.
 They are just Muslims close to the Prophet, who were both right and wrong, and who cannot be blameless in essence.
 Only God Is Perfect and Absolute.
 I do not claim any theological or jurisprudential school in particular; this does not prevent me from strongly feeling my duty to defend the Muslim community – despite its diversity – of which I am a part.
 And I refuse – with all my strength – that it be split yet.
 I position myself against the excommunicators and the secessionists, whoever they may be.
 God does not like either aggression or aggressors.
 He Is The Witness and The Judge, and no one can claim to possess the paradise or hell, except Him.
 (Farid Gabteni)